PIR-10038 - Why Politics Matters

 This module provides an introduction to politics that strips it back to its essentials.
 We examine the core debates in the subject and show why argument and disagreement are perennial features of modern politics but also why politics is an integral feature of modern societies.

 Core questions in the first part of the module include - where does politics happen?
-Is it only about government, or can it also include politics in our daily lives, such as who looks after the children?
+Is politics only about government, or are there also questions of politics in our daily lives?
 Are we under the thumb of a ruling elite or does democracy mean that power is diffused widely in society?
 If democracy was the greatest political achievement of the twentieth century, is it now in trouble?
 Are people now more disenchanted with politics and are politicians less honest and more corrupt than they used to be?
 Has the state interfered too much in our lives or should government being doing more?
 What makes a good citizen and does being a good citizen include saying no to governments on occasion?
 There are no easy or universally-agreed answers to these questions, but trying to answer them will help you understand the forces that shape the world you live in, the choices that you have about how to live your life, and you will also learn how mere opinions do not make good political arguments.

 Aims